itssukant/Online-Compiler/README.md

 # Online-Compiler

 This is an online compiler that can compile and run C\C++ And Java Program.
-This online compiler is a part of my 5th semester project
-"RUET Online Judge" .
-This Online Compiler is Developed By <a href="http://fb.com/ashadullah.shawon">Ashadullah Shawon</a>
+"DorkLab Playground" .
+This Online Compiler is Developed By <a href="https://www.dorklab.net/">DorkLab</a>

 # Languages
 C , C++ And Java